rayikume/NutShell/README.md

 ## Installation

-To set up the project locally
+To set up the project locally:

 - Clone the repository: `https://github.com/rayikume/nutshell.git`
 - Navigate to the project directory: `cd nutshell`